Docs / Start here

 docker compose logs -f galley-server

-The server runs migrations on first boot, brings the agent online, and listens on https://galley.yourco.dev.
-First startup takes about 30 seconds; you’ll see server listening and agent online in the logs when it’s ready.
+GALLEY_AGENT_TOKEN isn’t set yet, so the agent stays out of this first start.
+The control plane runs migrations on boot and listens on https://galley.yourco.dev.
+First startup takes about 30 seconds; you’ll see server listening in the logs when it’s ready.

 5. Bootstrap an admin account

 The first user becomes an instance admin.
-Open the public URL and sign up — there’s no email verification on first install, so the first email + password through the form is the owner.
+Open the public URL and sign up — the first email + password through the form is the owner.

 That’s it.
 Open a pull request against the connected repo.
 Within a minute you’ll see: